RaphaelHebert/nsdpy/docs/main.md

 ![MN372141 gene ND2 image]()

 This filtering can mostly be achieved without using the filter of the -c  option by writing the correct request to NCBI.
 Then if the program doesn’t find a match for an accession version number in the cds-fasta file, it will download the GenBank file and look for a match in this file.
-The GenBank files have different fields that can be checked for a match (see: [GenBank file](https://www.ncbi.nlm.nih.gov/genbank/samplerecord/)).
+The GenBank files have different fields that can be checked for a match ( see: [GenBank file](https://www.ncbi.nlm.nih.gov/genbank/samplerecord/)).
 The program will first look for a match in the “gene”, “gene_synonym”, “note” and “product” fields from the CDS file.
 If a match is found the DNA sequence will be extracted based on the CDS location information.

 For example it the filter COX\[1I\] is used, the following “note” field of the CDS section will be selected:
 ![note COX1 field image]()

 “note” field of the gene section with matching location:
 ![note COX1 field image]()

-*supplementary material to check on goodle doc and finish here*
+*supplementary material to check on google doc and finish here*